zalando/skipper/docs/plugins.md

 The predicate plugin implementation is responsible to parse the received arguments.

+Predicate plugins can be found in the [predicate repo](https://github.com/skipper-plugins/predicates)

 ### Example predicate plugin

 An example "MatchAll" plugin looks like